 Submersible pumps are a class of pump.
 They work when the entire unit is submerged or dipped into the liquid that is to be pumped.
 Motors utilized in submersible pumps are shut and sealed so they are airtight and free from external influence of air.
 The motors are also coupled closely to the body of the pump.
 There are several different functions or uses of submersible pumps.
 They may be used in simple household and domestic ways.
 They may be used in offshore drilling and prospecting for oil and in drilling rigs.
 They vary in size though.
 The submersible pumps that are used for domestic and household purposes are often smaller in size and less complicated in functionality than submersible pumps used for industrial purposes.
 They are also more power efficient as they do not require a lot of power for use.
 Their functions in homes vary from being used in yards, gardens or rooms for several purpose.
 They are used to remove excess water from flooded areas in the house.
 The submersible pumps used in homes for domestic reasons are referred to as “Sump pump”.

-A special kind of sump pump is the battery powered backup sump.
+A special kind of sump pump is the battery powered backup sump pump.
 It comes fitted with an extra battery for backup power.
 They are majorly employed to get rid of water or control the flow of water in basements when the primary or main sump pump is out or order.
 They are especially important as they protect homes from structural damage to the basement.
 Water build up may result in structural damage that may avalanche into more damage or eventual collapse of the house when water has successfully seeped through the component building blocks of the house.
 Sump pumps also help keep the basements dry so they can be used for any activities in the house.
 Sump pumps ensure healthy use of basements.
 Battery powered backup sump pump are available in varying sizes, functionality, performance and power levels; as they fit the specifications and requirements of the user.
 They especially come in handy when the primary pump fails, in emergencies and in times of power failure.
 Depending on who does what, the battery powered.

 Before going ahead to purchase a battery powered backup sump pump, there are more than a few technicalities and functionalities that you need to be made aware of; coupled in fact, with your own requirements.
 There are quite a number of battery powered backup sump pumps available in the market, each with its own attendant pros and cons.
 This makes it even more difficult to simply settle for any battery powered backup sump pump.
 Here then, are some of those things that need to be put in consideration before making the final purchase of as battery powered backup sump pump: